If you're planning to be a gunsmith, then this is a must-read for you!

-Online training courses are designed to be completed in a year or 18 months, depending up the time the student has to devote to the course.
+Online training courses cover a year or 18 months, depending up the time the student has to devote to the course.
 Some gunsmith student whiz through the coursework due to their existing knowledge about firearms and the free time they have to spend finishing each class assignment.

 Think About Job Prospects and Pay

-Setting up a booth at a gun show, prepper expo, or outdoor sports event is a good way to introduce yourself to likely customers and to earn a little extra money selling gun-related items while offering brief free consultation about the firearms being carried by the event, expo, or show attendees.
+Setting up a booth at a gun show, prepper expo, or outdoor sports event is a good way to introduce yourself to likely customers.
+You can also earn a little extra money selling gun accessories while offering brief free consultation about the firearms carried by the event, expo, or show attendees.